 MYTH 7: The Keto Diet Causes HPA Axis Dysfunction (Adrenal Fatigue)

-TRUTH: Keto doesn’t cause HPA Axis Dysfunction (which is still often called adrenal fatigue) – but if you already have adrenal fatigue, you might struggle with the Keto diet.
+TRUTH: Following a ketogenic diet doesn’t cause HPA Axis Dysfunction (which is still often called adrenal fatigue) – but if you already have adrenal fatigue, you might struggle with the Keto diet.

 HPA Axis Dysfunction is likely caused by being in a chronic state of stress.